 I’ve been racing dinghy’s and small yachts since I was 10.
 In Jan 2005 I dropped out of my 3rd year doing engineering at UCT and left to sail the Cape to Bahia race on a Benneteau 47′.
 I stayed on the yacht and went up to the Caribbean, stepping off in Antigua.
 After 4 months of intermitted daywork I got a job as a deckhand on a 137ft ketch.
 Within 2 weeks they offered to train me up as an engineer.
 A 6 month yard period at West Palm followed and a trip to the Bahamas for Xmas.

 After that trip the whole crew left as the owner didn’t want to move the boat and I went back to Antigua.
 I got a job as a Deckie / 2nd engineer on a 140ft ketch and sailed to Palma.
 After the crossing I left, and joined another 92ft sloop in Egypt as mate / engineer.
 6 months of hell with a russian owner and I left again to join my last boat, a 170ft schooner as deckhand.
 Moved into a 3 month rotation with the chief engineer after a couple of months and stayed onboard for another 2 years.

 In 4 years I went to over 100 countries, done 7 ocean crossings and logged 48 000nm – twice the distance around the equator.
 I miss it like you’d miss university – It was awesome, but I’m glad I’m not there anymore.

 Please do not email me any questions.
-Leave them in the comments below… Alternatively, I highly recommend that you get in touch with The Crew Coach as they have great advice and I’d strongly recommend having them help put together a killer CV.
+Leave them in the comments below… Alternatively, I highly recommend that you get in touch with The Crew Coach as they have great advice and I’d strongly recommend having them help put together a killer CV or check out their FREE program for Newbie crew.
 Good Luck.